antonio-decaro/Probex/README.md

 In this section will be explained all choises regarding the protocol choosed for each device, and the corrispective QoS (Quality of Service).

 * **Telescope**: Since a Telescope is a powerful IoT device, the QoS is 2.
 Thats why it needs a reliable communication with the probe dock, otherwise more than one probe will be sent on the same planet.
 * **Probe**: A probe will start to send information when it will arrive on the planet.
-The probe sends continous information, so we just need to guarantee that at least one message will arrive on our planet.
-That's why we just need QoS 1.
+The probe sends continous information, so we just need QoS 1.
 * **Monitor and Logger**: The monitor and the logger will communicate directly with the AMQP protocol.
 Thats why a dedicated computer will be used as monitor and logger.

 # Project Structure